MY ESCAPES FROM AMERICA--

 JAMES BIBLE - CULTS

 I also loved the automats.
 I really feel for you poor folks in NYC who never went to an automat.
+They are all gone today.
 This was a restaurant that looked more like a post office inside.
 When you went inside, you made change if you had none, and then you got a tray and got in line.

 Everyone filed by, along a wall filled with small boxes with glass windows like mail boxes.
 You could peek inside, and you could just barely make out that what you saw was pie, baked beans, creamed corn, or some meat dish.
 You did not get to read a menu with lots of impressive French adjectives to convince you the food might be safe and tasty.
-You simply dropped a dime, quarter, or half dollar in a slot, opened the door, and what you saw was what you got.
+You simply dropped the correct number of nickles in a slot, opened the door, and what you saw was what you got.

 The Africa Inland Mission headquarters building was on Henry Street.
 It was about eight stories high and built of red brick.
-The outside was late American dustbin, but the inside was comfortable on the ground floor and a bit stately.
+The outside was early American dustbin, but the inside was comfortable on the ground floor and a bit stately.
 You had the feeling that the ghosts of great missionaries might be lurking about.
 The upper floors were pretty dull.
-I spent most of my time in the yard behind the building playing in the dirt, which is at a premium in NYC.
+I spent most of my time in the yard behind the building playing in the dirt, which is hard to find in NYC.

 I also loved to hang out the window and watch life pass by down on the streets below.
 I heard a fire engine siren, so I ran to see if it would come down our street.
 WOW, a ladder truck.
-There was a driver in the front and a driver in the back.
+There was a driver in the front and a driver in the back end of the trailer.
 The truck was WAY too long to make it around the narrow street corner, and I was watching for it to run into something.
 But, the guy in the tail end had a huge steering wheel which he turned frantically at the intersection, and my jaw dropped as the ladder section flew on through the intersection only to suddenly stop and go on around the corner.
 HERE IS A LADDER TRUCK IN ACTION.
+Here is a video of the man on the trailer tiller from his perspective.
+SEE VIDEO The point is, he has no brake pedal, the engine driver goes around the corner, and the tiller driver has to steer the rear wheels whether he likes it or not.

 While we were there, a family with a teen age daughter was in residence.
 I was in fourth grade, and girls were still at best a novelty, more often, a pain to deal with.
 This girl and her family had no business going to Africa to be missionaries because the parents were troubled, and the daughter had thoroughly baptized herself in Hollywood and love songs.
 She would corner me and sing love songs like Sweet Lailani and she would tell me about movies she had seen.
 At first I was fascinated, but eventually I started avoiding her.
 I was NOT ready for a teeny bopper, but there were other things lurking about also.

 There was Lillian Halstead.
 She had been a missionary all her life in the Congo.
 She had zeal like no other lady I had ever seen.
-She had been sent home to retire, and there was gossip years later in my hearing to the effect that she went a bit off in some way, what with bouts of malaria and the steamy heat of the Congo.
+She had been sent home to retire, and there was gossip years later in my hearing to the effect that she went a bit off in the mind in some way, what with bouts of malaria and the steamy heat of the Congo.
+Rain forest living has a way of working on your brain.
 I could not tell it though.
 Every day she went out with a big load of Gospel tracts and dove into the subway system.
 She would lay tracts on railings and other flat surfaces and then come back to the mission HQ.
 The next day she did the same, but half an hour later.
 She did a whole rotation daily, covering the rush hour crowds at half hour intervals, and then she went back and started it all over.
 I was in awe of an old lady who could figure out how to get the Gospel to everyone in NYC, or so it seemed to me.
 NEVER in all my visits to NYC, did I see anyone else with the amount of zeal Lillian had for giving out the Gospel right where she was.

 So, I would try to avoid the romantic air head teen age girl, and try to avoid Lillian, and lose every time.
 I still recall time after time being nailed by the girl, being in the middle of Sweet Lalani, and sweet Lillian coming to my rescue, only to set me down and drill Bible verses for an hour.
 That was when I first took a liking to the book of Psalms, and I still find myself opening to Psalm 103, her favorite, when I need to talk to myself about the Lord.

 By 1953 New York had abandoned the overhead trolley routes and dived underground.
 By 1953 there were five levels of subways.
-You got on, the train started rolling, and you found that maddening map with all the routes of each company in different colors.
+You got on, the train started rolling, and you found that maddening map on the wall with all the routes of each company in different colors.
 You almost always had to change lines at least once to get to your destination.
-That meant exiting at a station and walking over cat walks in space that felt like they were not held up very well.
+That meant exiting at a station and walking over cat walks in space, hanging over the tracks below, that felt like they were not held up very well.
 And then you would be directed down one level to the line you needed.

 One good memory I have from this first visit was our visit to Keswick, New Jersey.
 This was a Bible Conference on the model of Keswick in England.
 I still recall standing in a large group of missionaries from all over the world and singing.
 Every person in the place had sung the old powerful hymns until the were memorized, and they all sang fiercely.
 Every third man was a proficient song leader and had a great voice.
 "Praise the Lord, Praise the Lord, let the earth hear his voice....."
 I bet they did that day.